Secretary of State for Business and Trade: History

-During the government of Sir Alec Douglas-Home, the then President of the Board of Trade, Edward Heath, was given in addition the job of Secretary of State for Industry, Trade and Regional Development.
+During the government of Sir Alec Douglas-Home, the then president of the Board of Trade, Edward Heath, was given in addition the job of secretary of state for industry, trade and regional development.
 This title was not continued under Harold Wilson, but when Heath became Prime Minister in 1970 he decided to merge functions of the Board of Trade and the Ministry of Technology to create the Department of Trade and Industry.
-The head of this department became known as Secretary of State for Trade and Industry and also retained the title of President of the Board of Trade.
+The head of this department became known as the secretary of state for trade and industry and also retained the title of President of the Board of Trade.

 When Harold Wilson re-entered office in March 1974, the office was split into the Department of Trade, the Department of Industry and the Department of Prices and Consumer Protection, resulting in the creation of three new positions: Secretary of State for Industry, Secretary of State for Prices and Consumer Protection, and Secretary of State for Trade.
 The title President of the Board of Trade became the secondary title of the Secretary of State for Trade.
 By 1979 the Department of Prices and Consumer Protection was abolished by the incoming Conservative government and its responsibilities were reintegrated into the Department of Trade.
 Furthermore, 1983 the offices of trade and industry were remerged and the title of Secretary of State for Trade and Industry was recreated.
 When Michael Heseltine held this office, he preferred to be known by the older title of President of the Board of Trade, and this practice was also followed by Ian Lang and Margaret Beckett.
 Heseltine's decision to reuse the old title caused some controversy, and it was discovered that the Board of Trade had not in fact met since the mid-nineteenth century.